citp/privacy-policy-historical/d/dr/dri/drillinginfo.com.md

-> *The following text is extracted and transformed from the drillinginfo.com privacy policy that was archived on 2018-09-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180910225746id_/https%3A//info.drillinginfo.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the drillinginfo.com privacy policy that was archived on 2019-05-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190518081320id_/https%3A//info.drillinginfo.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

 **The information below provides detail on** **Drillinginfo’s (or ‘we’ as mentioned regularly in this document) online privacy practices.
 This includes the type of data we collect, how we collect it, and how we use and share this data with others.
-This policy applies to all Drillinginfo affiliate companies.**
+This policy applies to all Drillinginfo affiliate companies  ** **and to all Drillinginfo websites and applications, including mobile and browser apps and software (or ‘apps’ as mentioned regularly in this document).**

 **We have tried to make this document as clear and as easy to understand as possible and have structured it in a Question & Answers format so that you can quickly access the areas of interest to you.**